Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness: Numerical experiments

 By doing so, \(f\) is smooth relative to \(\kernel\) as well, and with same constant \(L_f^{\kernel}=L_f\); however, the difference \(L_f\kernel-f\) is strictly convex, whereas \(L_f\j-f\) is not.
 This test is meant to compare the performance of Bregman vs Euclidean updates.
+Differently from other simulations, due to numerical issues close to solutions the tolerance of \(\D_\kernel(x^k,x^{k-1})\) in the termination criterion is set to \(10^{-9}\).

 As shown in the results of \cref{fig:LassoDh}, Bregman updates seem to outperform purely Euclidean proximal gradient steps.
 While surprising, this phenomenon can be attributed to the ``higher curvature'' of \(L_f\kernel-f\) with respect to that of \(L_f\j-f\), a behavior that we find worthy of future investigations.